esmil/stupidterm/README.md

 ```

 The git repo also includes a PKGBUILD for Archlinux and
-a spec-file for PRM based distros to build packages
+a spec-file for RPM based distros to build packages
 directly from git.